kammitama5/kammitama5.github.io/_posts/2018-10-4-Thursday-October-4th.md

   that will benefit a non-profit local to where I live.
 So I've been in meetings for that.
-  I think it's better because I get to work with a team for a longer period of time than Hacktoberfest, and focusing on this particular assignment is going to help me from November in understanding what I'm going to be learning/ working with with respect to Haskell in production for next summer.
+  I think it's better because I get to work with a team for a longer period of time than Hacktoberfest, and focusing on this particular assignment is going to help me from November in understanding what I'm going to be learning/ working on with respect to Haskell in production for next summer.
+I've also been doing Haskell katas every morning, but after this month, I'll dive back into just working on Haskell and building things with Haskell.
 - I'm also organizing myself for grad school.
 That's taking up a lot of time and I've had to schedule out *every single thing* and I don't know if I'll get into a single school.
   But I'll give it my best shot.